CaTS-Bench: Can Language Models Describe Time Series?: Experiments

 \section{Experiments}

-We evaluate a broad range of VLMs on CaTS-Bench, covering both proprietary and open-source models, with the latter also tested after finetuning on our captioning training set (details in Appendix~\ref{finetune_config}).
-For TSC, we additionally consider a \textit{program-aided} (PAL) model \citep{gao2023PAL}.
+We evaluate a number of VLMs on CaTS-Bench, covering both proprietary and open-source models.
+For TSC, we finetune some open-source models with the synthetic training data, and additionally consider a \textit{program-aided} (PAL) model \citep{gao2023PAL}.
+Finetuning details can be found in Appendix~\ref{finetune_config}.
 All models are prompted with the same template-based format to ensure fair comparison, avoiding task- or architecture-specific prompt engineering.
-Appendix~\ref{model_details} provides the full model list and a description of PAL, while Appendix~\ref{human baseline} outlines the human baseline that participated in our Q\&A evaluation.
+Model details and PAL are in Appendix~\ref{model_details}; the human baseline is in Appendix~\ref{human baseline}.